ncsa/Delta_doc/docs/source/user_guide/architecture.rst

 For NCSA and Illinois researchers, Taiga is also mounted across NCSA's HAL, HOLL-I, and Radiant compute environments.
 This storage subsystem has an aggregate performance of 110GB/s and 1PB of its capacity is allocated to users of the Delta system.
 /taiga is a Lustre file system running DDN's Exascaler 6 Lustre stack.
-See the `Taiga and Granite NCSA wiki site <https://wiki.ncsa.illinois.edu/pages/viewpage.action?pageId=148538533>`_ for more information.
+See the `Taiga documentation <https://docs.ncsa.illinois.edu/systems/taiga/>`_ for more information.

 Hardware
 $$$$$$$$$$